Crowvics/Crowvics.github.io/soc-level-1/cyber-defence-frameworks/index.md

 # Cyber Defence Frameworks

 This section introduces key cybersecurity frameworks and models used to understand, detect, and mitigate adversary behavior.
 Each subtopic provides a different perspective on how analysts and organizations can approach cyber defense.

 ---

 ## Junior Security Analyst Intro
-Focuses on concepts related to the role and daily activities, highlighting monitoring, triage, and incident escalation within a SOC.
+Focuses on concepts related to the role and daily activities, highlighting:

+* Monitoring
+* Triage
+* Incident escalation

 ---

 ## Pyramid of Pain
-Explores how different types of indicators—file hashes, IPs, domains, host and network artifacts, and attacker tools or techniques—impact the effort required for adversaries to adapt, helping to guide detection and response priorities.
+Explores how different types of indicators impact adversary adaptation and guide detection and response priorities:

+* File hashes
+* IPs
+* Domains
+* Host and network artifacts
+* Attacker tools or techniques

 ---

 ## Cyber Kill Chain
-Covers the stages of a network intrusion, from reconnaissance to actions on objectives, and shows how understanding each phase supports detection, prevention, and defense strategies.
+Covers the stages of a network intrusion, showing how understanding each phase supports detection, prevention, and defense:

+1. **Reconnaissance**
+2. **Weaponization**
+3. **Delivery**
+4. **Exploitation**
+5. **Installation**
+6. **Command & Control**
+7. **Actions on Objectives (Exfiltration)**

 ---

 ## Unified Kill Chain
-A detailed attack framework that complements traditional kill chain models, emphasizing all stages from reconnaissance to data exfiltration and attacker motivation, and highlighting how real-world attacks often revisit earlier phases.
+A detailed attack framework complementing traditional kill chains, emphasizing:

+* All stages from reconnaissance to data exfiltration and attacker motivation
+* Real-world attacks often revisiting earlier phases

 ---

 ## Diamond Model
-Covers the core elements of the Diamond Model of Intrusion Analysis, emphasizing the relationships between adversary, infrastructure, capability, and victim to support intrusion understanding and threat assessment.
+Covers core elements of the Diamond Model of Intrusion Analysis to support threat assessment:

+* Adversary
+* Infrastructure
+* Capability
+* Victim

 ---